Hat-trick (cricket): More than three dismissals

+Four wickets in four balls

-The feat of taking four wickets in four balls has never occurred in Test cricket, and it has occurred only once in One Day International cricket, in the 2007 World Cup, when Lasith Malinga managed the feat against South Africa.
+The feat of taking four wickets in four balls has never occurred in Test cricket, and only once in One Day International cricket, in the 2007 World Cup, when Sri Lankan fast bowler Lasith Malinga managed the feat against South Africa.
 Malinga then repeated this triumph in a T20I against New Zealand during their 2019 tour of Sri Lanka.
 Afghanistan's Rashid Khan, Ireland's Curtis Campher and West Indian Jason Holder took four wickets in four balls in T20Is, against Ireland, Netherlands and England respectively.

 It has also occurred on other occasions in first-class cricket.
 Kevan James of Hampshire took four wickets in four balls and scored a century in the same county game against India in 1996.
 The Cricinfo report on the game claimed that this was unique in cricket.
 It is sometimes claimed that the first cricketer to achieve this feat was Joseph Wells (father of novelist H. G. Wells): in 1862 he dismissed Sussex's James Dean, Spencer Leigh, Charles Ellis and Richard Fillery with successive balls.
 (Spencer Leigh was the great-nephew of Jane Austen.)